 They also oversee the financial condition of the company, allowing them to decide how your company should invest money.
 A CFO will also identify any risks that might come with a potential move within your company.
 The CFO oversees the capital structure of your company, ensuring a suitable mix of debt, equity, and internal financing to fund your business.

 A CFO plays a key strategic role in planning for the future of your business.
 It’s one of the major advantages that they can bring to any SME with plans for future growth.
 Your CFO is responsible for economic strategy and forecasting, including identifying areas of potential growth.
-The forecast reports provided by your CFO should feed into the decision-making process within your leadership team.
+The forecast reports provided by your Chief Finance Officer should feed into the decision-making process within your leadership team.
 These reports will contain a degree of economic forecasting and modelling to allow you to decide which aspects of your business are most likely to improve your profit margins.

 The role of a CFO is a complex one that requires thorough training and experience.
 While you might be tempted to oversee some of the day-to-day finances yourself, a CFO is a necessary part of any SMEs expansion plans.
 Without a CFO – or a Finance Director – you’ll find it virtually impossible to plan for the future of your business, both in the short and long term.